Gokulnaath03/vlsi-exp1/README.md

 VIVADO 2023.2

 ## PROCEDURE:
-STEP:1 Start the Vivado, Select and Name the New project.
+STEP:1 Start the Vivado, Select and Name the New project.<br>
-STEP:2 Select the device family, device, package and speed.
+STEP:2 Select the device family, device, package and speed.<br>
-STEP:3 Select new source in the New Project and select Verilog Module as the Source type.
+STEP:3 Select new source in the New Project and select Verilog Module as the Source type.<br>
 STEP:4 Type the File Name and Click Next and then finish button.
-Type the code and save it.
+Type the code and save it.<br>
-STEP:5 Select the Behavioural Simulation in the Source Window and click the check syntax.
+STEP:5 Select the Behavioural Simulation in the Source Window and click the check syntax.<br>
 STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.